API keys + auth

 The cs_live_ / cs_test_ prefix is advisory — tools that scrub secrets from logs (pre-commit hooks, CI masking, sentry filters) pattern-match on it so production keys don't accidentally end up in error tickets.
 The collector treats both prefixes identically at runtime.

-Every key carries a list of scopes + a plan tier.
-You don't configure the storage layout yourself — the dashboard handles it when you click Create key.
-For reference, the key metadata returned by the API looks like this:
+Every key carries metadata, including reserved permission labels and a plan tier.
+You don't configure the storage layout yourself — the dashboard mints the account/site key during signup and site creation, then shows it on the Sites and Settings screens.
+For reference, the key metadata stored by the collector looks like this:

 {